220.127.116.11 Medical & other evidence for DSP

 DSP determinations are based on a range of considerations that relate to the qualification criteria for the payment.
 These considerations include whether a person's condition is diagnosed, reasonably treated and stabilised, and more likely than not, in light of available medical evidence, to persist for more than 2 years.
 Diagnosis of medical conditions for DSP purposes can only be provided by an appropriately qualified medical practitioner (exceptions are outlined below).
 Medical evidence should therefore contain sufficient information to enable DSP determinations to be made, including details of:

 - the diagnosis of the person's medical condition/s, including

 - whether the diagnosis is confirmed, and

 - the details of the medical professional who made the diagnosis

 - clinical features including history, current symptoms and prognosis

 - past, present and future/planned treatment

-- impact of condition/s on ability to function, including whether this impact is long term or temporary and whether the effect of the condition on the person's ability to function is expected to remain unchanged, improve, or deteriorate
+- impact of condition/s on ability to function, including the expected period of impact and whether the effect of the condition on the person's ability to function is expected to remain unchanged, improve, or deteriorate

 - any impact on life expectancy as a result of the medical condition/s, and

 - any supporting information used by the doctor, such as X-Rays, hospital records or pathology results.